 Dealing with risk of interstitial condensation

 From a moisture risk point of view we’re extremely happy with the Diathonite – because of its capillary and vapour openness.
 The combination of cold solid walls, high exposure, driving rain and the potential for interstitial condensation mean that any IWI system used had to be extremely robust in its ability to deal with moisture and inhibit the risk of mould growth.
-Even wood fibre insulation can be at risk in damp situations because it’s not as capillary open, although it is vapour open.
-Diathonite and Tectem can both absorb large amounts of water and let it out again without damage.
-They are also alkaline, meaning that mould growth would be inhibited.
+While woodfibre is extremely diffusion open and has a degree of capillarity, mineral insulation systems such as Diathonite or Tectem are much more capillary active and inherently more resistant to mould, therefore offering significantly higher levels of security in more extreme conditions.
 It was interesting to note that during our period of very high relative humidity, while we had some mould growth on gypsum plaster and timber, we had nothing on the Diathonite surface.
 As a result, I feel completely at ease with both Cumberworth and Lower Royds projects regarding the risk from interstitial condensation and mould.

 We have thought about using an exterior brick cream, as recommended by the manufacturer, because this would stop most of the Pennine rain getting into the wall, We know brick creams are going to be important in some UK retrofits on solid walls because they make the wall surface repel moisture.
 But we feel that the way the Pennine stone walls were constructed was deliberately designed to keep water away from the inner skin of stonework – the exterior skin was laid with stone canted slightly outwards, while the rubble fill acts as a way of allowing water to run down without reaching the inner skin.
 We do have some concerns about brick creams and their longevity over the longer term, so would prefer not to rely on them where we are not sure they are needed.
 Of course the Omnisense sensors and monitoring will tell us over time whether we are correct or whether we should use brick cream.
 If we do, then we will go back and do it later (and probably write another blog about it).
 So watch this space.